 She chose to describe the years 1945 when her mother was fifteen and 1965 when her sister was that age and her own year as a fifteen-year-old girl in 1979, her daughter’s fifteenth year was 2013 called #being15 age of the Hashtag.

 My mother Ruth’s fifteen’s year was in 1938 in Denmark.
 It was two years before we in Denmark were taken over by the German forces, but Hitler had already been in power in Germany for five years.
 My mother loved her family, had never been in rebellion to them or the school.
 She loved school and did very well.
-At that time and in my time (1962) as well the fifth grade in 1935 had a very difficult exam that sifted the children in an academic or a practical direction.
+At that time and in my time (1962) as well the fifth grade in 1935 had a challenging exam that sifted the children in an academic or a practical direction.
 She passed and her school year in 1938 was the so-called I Real ( the eights’ year) were III Real ended with a final exam.
 She took that in 1940.
-Those who were going to university had to go to the so-called “Gymnasium” and that was only for the very few and chosen.
+Those who were going to university had to go to the so-called “Gymnasium”, and that was only for the very few and chosen.
 Mostly boys!

 She loved to dance and had been to dancing classes since her early youth.
 (The pictures are from the years before 1938.)
 Then she would collect her many friends and take long bicycle excursions.
-She even let her younger brother go with her and the girl friends.
-Later during the war the two siblings stayed together in a small flat in Copenhagen.
+She even let her younger brother go with her and the girlfriends.
+Later during the war, the two siblings stayed together in a small flat in Copenhagen.

 The American movies were something the young people liked to see at that time.
 I think it was often movies with both singing and dancing.
 (Fred Astaire and Ginger Rogers).
-I remember also that she liked so much the little darling Shirley Temple.
+I also remember that she liked so much the little darling Shirley Temple.

 Back in Denmark my daughter wanted to earn money while she was at school so she worked a lot at Mac Donald’s, so much that her school performances could have been better.
-Like me she was very occupied with fashion, not by sewing her self, but by arranging fashion shows more than once in her town at a very young age.
+Like me, she was very occupied with fashion, not by sewing her self, but by arranging fashion shows more than once in her town at a very young age.
 The money was spent on clothes and on many travels abroad.